Sticksword/interview-tips-and-tricks/README.md

 * Code readability is really important.
 Simplicity is key.

 General flow of interview question should be:
-* solution conception
+* Solution conception
-* solution explanation via example
+* Solution explanation via example
-* solution discussion about run and space complexity
+* Solution discussion about run and space complexity
-* improve solution if possible, otherwise code the solution
+* Improve solution if possible, otherwise code the solution

+Rehash of above points:
+* Discuss solution
+* Optimize solution
+* Double check solution is applicable to the question at hand
+* Try to make simple
+* Write clear and readable code

 More advice written a while back: